thoughtbot/bourbon/readme.md

 ###Background-image

-The background-image mixin is helpful for chaining multiple comma deliminated background images and/or linear-gradients into one background-image property.Background-image supports up to 10 background-images.
+The background-image mixin is helpful for chaining multiple comma delimited background images and/or linear-gradients into one background-image property.Background-image supports up to 10 background-images.

     # Multiple image assets
     @include background-image(url("/images/a.png"), url("images/b.png"));